maximkali/Winey-Windsurf/public/images/README.md

 ### Game Flow Assets (1-9)

 These images represent the sequential stages of the game.
-Each scene is provided in three styles for different device/layout needs:
+Each scene is provided in two styles for different layout needs:

 - **1. Setup Tasting**: Configure players, bottles, and rounds.
 - **2. Wine List**: Input real labels, nicknames, and prices.